American Motors Corporation: The "dinosaur-fighter"

-Sales of Ramblers soared in the late 1950s in part because of American Motors' focus on the compact car and its marketing efforts.
+Sales of Ramblers soared in the late 1950s partly because of American Motors' focus on the compact car and its marketing efforts.
 These included sponsoring the hugely popular Walt Disney anthology television series and as an exhibitor at the Disneyland theme park in Anaheim, California.
-George Romney himself pitched the Rambler product in the television commercials.
+George Romney himself pitched the Rambler product in television commercials.

 While the "Big Three" introduced ever-larger cars, American Motors followed a "dinosaur-fighter" strategy.
 George W. Romney's leadership focused the company on the compact car, a fuel-efficient vehicle 20 years before there was a real need for them.
 This gave Romney a high profile in the media.
 Two core strategic factors came into play: (1) the use of shared components in American Motors products and (2) a refusal to participate in the Big Three's restyling race.
 This cost-control policy helped Rambler develop a reputation for building solid economy cars.
 Company officials were confident in the changing market and in 1959 announced a $10 million (US$ in 2016 dollars) expansion of its Kenosha complex (to increase annual straight-time capacity from 300,000 to 440,000 cars).
-A letter to shareholders in 1959 claimed that the introduction of new compact cars by American Motors's large domestic competitors (for the 1960 model year) "signals the end of big-car domination in the U.S." and that American Motors predicts small-car sales in the U.S. may reach 3 million units by 1963.
+A letter to shareholders in 1959 claimed that the introduction of new compact cars by American Motors' large domestic competitors (for the 1960 model year) "signals the end of big-car domination in the U.S." and that American Motors predicts small-car sales in the U.S. may reach three million units by 1963.

-American Motors was also beginning to experiment in non-gasoline powered automobiles.
+American Motors was also beginning to experiment with non-gasoline-powered automobiles.
 On April 1, 1959, American Motors and Sonotone Corporation announced a joint research effort to consider producing an electric car that was to be powered by a "self-charging" battery.
 Sonotone had the technology for making sintered plate nickel–cadmium batteries that can be recharged very rapidly and are lighter than a typical automobile lead–acid battery.

-In 1959, American Motors hired designer Dick Teague, who had previously worked for General Motors, Packard, and Chrysler; after Edmund E. Anderson left the company in 1961, Teague was named principal designer and in 1964, Vice President.
+In 1959, American Motors hired designer Dick Teague, who had previously worked for General Motors, Packard, and Chrysler; after Edmund E. Anderson left the company in 1961, Teague was named principal designer and in 1964, vice president.